Chair Exercises

 2007

-Where it began
+Where it all began (a building ‘surplus to requirements’)

 This flyer was distributed around town in 2005.
 The questions remain as relevant to the future as they were then, and are now.
 (NB: When we called upon the Pledges a decade later, we raised £6000 to begin the next phase.
+Local action for local people.

 Our ambition was finally realised in 2014 when the County Council agreed to lease the building to the Trust on a short term (3 yr) basis.
-In 2018 following agreement at a full cabinet meeting the wheels were set in motion for a 25 yr lease on the building & upper grounds.
+In 2018 following agreement at a full cabinet meeting, the wheels were set in motion for a 25 yr lease on the building & upper grounds.